TheDuckFrederik/InterSystems/Test01/test01.md

 # Test 01
 ## Namespace
-- This Production will be in the pIRIS namespace.
+- This Production will be in the pIRIS namespace and will be called: test01.
 ### ![Diagram](Test01.jpg)
 ## Variables
 - PatientID %Integer